-I’m happy to work with professionals and owners of extraordinary haunted properties.
+I’m happy to work with professionals, as well as owners of extraordinary haunted properties.
 I read all comments left at this page, though none will be made public.
-I also read all emails sent via the contact form, below.

 Here’s what you need to know

 If you’re a journalist, I’ll do my best to respond quickly.
 Generally, it’s fine to quote anything I’ve said at any of my websites, in context.
 (If you’re not sure if I’m being sarcastic, ask me; my humor can be very dry.
 Sometimes, that doesn’t convey well in text.)

 If you’re an author and want a cover blurb or a book foreword, etc., ask if I have time for this.
 (Also, I’ll need a PDF of your book to read, first.)

 If you’re an author and want me to review your book, remember that my reviews are blunt and honest.
 I write reviews every few months, in batches.

 Owners of haunted hotels, stately homes, and historic sites